ATahma/myDotFiles/README.md

 (2) Important! antergos (at the beginning of the fresh base install) does not seem to connect to the wifi properly, thus use `sudo systemctl enable NetworkManager` to start wifi services. (case-sensitive)

+(3) For i3blocks you might need to grant it root privileges if you wis to display internet speed, ram usage, volume, cpu usage and etc. add `USERNAME HOSTNAME= NOPASSWD: /usr/bin/i3blocks` and reinstall i3blocks.
+Please note that there is a lot that can be done with i3blocks and you should read the config file normally at `/etc/i3blocks.conf` or look up what you can do with it (example [Youtube](https://www.youtube.com/watch?v=ARKIwOlazKI&t=2218s) )

 ### Optionals:
 __unicode-rxvt :__ terminal emulater (1)